 Have a clear message for each video you create.
 Write down a plan, even if they’re just bullet points on cue cards for you to refer to; but ensure you have a clear plan of beginning, middle and end.
 It will help your video flow no end.

-8. Plan For A Trigger-Happy Audiencetrigger happy audience image
+8. Plan For A Trigger-Happy Audience

 With so much video content being produced every day, (case in point: a staggering 60 hours of video content is uploaded to YouTube every minute), you need to hook people in quickly to keep them watching.
 So, don’t take an age to get to ‘the good stuff’.
 Capture people’s attention within the first 30seconds, or you may end up losing them.
 Plan ahead – see point 7.